 DeFinetti (1974) is the proponent of the approach taken here.
 However, he is also (1981) one of its most important critics.
 The heart of his criticism is that you, in naming your prices, may try to guess what probabilities I may have, and game the system.
 Thus the act of eliciting your probabilities may change them (shades of Heisenberg's uncertainty principle!).
 DeFinetti suggests instead the use of proper scoring rules, and explores in DeFinetti (1974) the use of Brier (1950)'s squared-error scoring rule.
 This was not completely satisfactory either, as he did not address the question of whether different subjective probabilities would be the consequence of different proper scoring rules.
 Lindley (1982) uses scoring rules to justify the use of personal probability.
-Following suggestions in Savage (1971), recent work of Predd et al. (2009) and Schervish et al. (2009) relaxes the assumption that the proper scoring rules uses be Brier's, and opens the possibility of basing subjective probability on proper scoring rules.
+Following suggestions in Savage (1971), recent work of Predd et al. (2009) and Schervish et al. (2009) relaxes the assumption that the proper scoring rules uses scoring rules.
 However, scoring rules have their own difficulties, as they assume that the decision maker is motivated solely by the scoring rules.
 By contrast, the "avoid sure loss" approach used here assumes only that the decision-maker prefers \$1 to \$0.